jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 That fun _Image_ is what you can show your friends so they can make sure that they are using the correct key.

 > Above, I did not set a password for the keys.
-If I did, I had to provide that password everytime I wanted to use that key
+If I did, I had to provide that password every time I wanted to use that key

 These keys are saved in users `~/.ssh` directory.
 As you can guess, the system wide keys used for ssh server are located at `/etc/ssh`.